The Many Hazards of Winter Weather to Businesses

 Slips and falls

 While snow is beautiful to look at, it’s not so great for people on foot.
 Ice, slush, snow—whatever falls on your office parking lots, porches, and stairways—can be pretty dangerous.
-For instance, did you know that slip and fall injuries make up 29 percent of all worker compensation claims?
-With the onset of cold weather, those slip and fall injuries can increase dramatically.
+For instance, did you know that slip and fall injuries are the leading cause of workers’ compensation claims?
+With the onset of cold weather, the risk of an accidental injury increases dramatically.

 Structure stress and damage